tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/1/Activities/05-Stu_Voice_Recognition/README.md

 2. Define the output layer with two nodes and `softmax` as the activation function.

-    * Note that despite the values of the `label` column could be encoded as a binary output (e.g. `0` - male and `1` - female), you encoded this column using one-hot encoding, that's why you've to define two nodes in the output layer, since you will have two categories as possible outputs of the neural network model.
+    * Note that although the values of the `label` column could be encoded as a binary output (e.g., `0`— male and `1` — female), you encoded this column using one-hot encoding.
+That's why you've to define two nodes in the output layer, since you will have two categories as possible outputs of the neural network model.

 3. Compile the model using the `adam` optimizer and the `categorical_crossentropy` loss function.